vincentarelbundock/countrycode/README.md

 ## The Solution

-The countrycode function can convert to and from 7 different country coding schemes.
-It uses regular expressions to convert long country names (e.g. Sri Lanka) into any of those coding schemes, or into standardized country names (official short English).
-It can create new variables with the name of the continent and/or region to which each country belongs.
+The `countrycode` function can convert to and from 30+ different country coding schemes, and to 600+ variants of country names in different languages and formats.
+It uses regular expressions to convert long country names (e.g. Sri Lanka) into any of those coding schemes or country names.
+It can create new variables with various regional groupings.

 ## Supported country codes